 Ingredients

-Eggs: use whole large eggs at room temperature.
-To weigh the eggs, beat them, and use a kitchen scale, how much of the mixture you need.
+- Eggs: Use whole, large eggs at room temperature.
+Beat the eggs and use a kitchen scale to determine how much of the mixture you need.

-Vanilla bean is the best ingredient for making whipped cream because it provides an incredible flavor without any added sugar.
-Replace it with ½ teaspoon vanilla extract if desired.
+- Vanilla bean provides an incredible flavor without any added sugar.
+If desired, replace it with ½ teaspoon vanilla extract.

 How to make sugar-free cream puffs